Johnson336/sandspiel/README.md

-# badencounter
+# Sandspiel
-Bad Encounter is a linear space shooter
+Sandspiel is a sandbox simulator using OpenGL shaders